 As he was of Jewish heritage, he and his wife fled Paris during WWII to Marseille.
 They were extricated from arrest in Marseille in 1941, along with other Jewish prisoners, by the United States due to their high standing.
 Many of his works were also saved in this manner.

 He returned the France after the war, settling in Saint-Paul-de-Vence, about seven miles west of Nice until his death in 1985 at the age of 97.
-There is a museum in Nice is dedicated to the artist’s many biblical works and includes several paintings, sculptures, stained glass, and mosaics.
+There is a museum in Paris, Musée Picasso as well as one in Nice, dedicated to the artist’s many works and includes several paintings, sculptures, ceramics, and photos.

 14. Marie Tussaud (1761 – 1850)